twknab/mean_template/readme.md

 5. Install `node` and `bower` dependencies:

 	+ `npm install`
 		+ `express`, `body-parser`, and `mongoose` have been setup.
 		+ you can add any additional dependencies (ie, `bcrypt`, `express-session` if you want via `npm install {{dependency}}`).
 	+ `bower install`
 		+ `angular` and `angular-route` have been setup.

+6. Update `package.json` to reflect your New Project name and your New Repository:

+ 	+ Open `/package.json`
+	+ Change the `name` field to your project name.
+	+ Change the `Repository.url` to your github project  repo.

-6. Update database name to a name fitting for your project:
+7. Update database name to a name fitting for your project:

  	+ Open `/server/config/db.js`
 	+ Rename `dbName` variable to your desired database name used for MongoDB.

-7. Rename any mongoose models (`/server/models`) to fit your initial DB design.
+8. Rename any mongoose models (`/server/models`) to fit your initial DB design.

 	+ Only one Mongoose model template ('Users')  has been created.

-8. Rename your Angular Controller (`/client/controllers`)
+9. Rename your Angular Controller (`/client/controllers`):

 	+ `$location` and `$routeParams` have been setup by default:
 	**DELETE** if not needed else you will have loaded Angular services into your project which are never called.
 	+ Two controllers have been setup (`user-controller` and `user-edit-controller`), along with ability to load error objects.
 	+ The first controller creates, reads all and deletes.
 The second controller edits and reads one.
 Full CRUD setup ready to go.

-9. Rename your  Angular Factory (`/client/factories`) to reflect your design.
+10. Rename your  Angular Factory (`/client/factories`) to reflect your design.

 	+ Only one Angular Factory has been created: This handles both the `user-controller` and the `user-edit-controller`.
 	+ `$http` service has been loaded for you, **DELETE** if needed.

-10. Update your Angular Routes (`/client/config`) and your initial Views file:
+11. Update your Angular Routes (`/client/config`) and your initial Views file:

 	+ `/client/index.html` is your outer frame,
 	+ `/client/html/index.html` is your first partial.
 	+ `/client/html/edit.html` is the partial loaded for editing.

-11. Make sure you update your Angular Config file (`client/config/app.js`) to customize your Angular Module and to add or remove any additional Angular services you may need.
+12. Make sure you update your Angular Config file (`client/config/app.js`) to customize your Angular Module and to add or remove any additional Angular services you may need.
 	+ `ngRoute` has been setup by default.

-12. Check your server routes (`/server/config/routes.js`):
+13. Check your server routes (`/server/config/routes.js`):

 	+ By default a create method is setup for your default mongoose model.
 	+ **BE SURE** to update both the mongoose model variable (`User` by default), and to update your method to reflect your appropriate mongoose query needs.
 Only one method has been setup.
 	+ Restful routing has been setup, along with one route which contains a route parameter (ie, `/myroute/:id`)

-13. Rename your server controllers:
+14. Rename your server controllers:

 	+ Only one has been setup to handle all CRUD operations for `User`: `/server/controllers/user-controller.js`

-14. Update your primary index page title and content (`/client/index.html`):
+15. Update your primary index page title and content (`/client/index.html`):

 	+ `angular`, `angular-route` have been loaded by default.
 	+ Your angular app, controllers and factories have been loaded by
 	default: **BE SURE** to update these filenames to the changes you made above.

-15. Update `/server/config/app.js`
+16. Update `/server/config/app.js`

 	+ If using session, setup, else **DELETE** unneeded commenting (Session is already setup, but not `npm` installed, and uncommenting the info will invoke it).
 	+ bodyParser URL Encoded is setup also for uncommenting and usage.

-16. Test your file by launching it!
+17. Test your file by launching it!

 	+ `npm start` from the root project directory.
 	+ By default, the port is setup to run on 8000.
 	+ Open your browser: http://localhost:8000 should load!

 ###New Features Log: